The 511-CAM Mission: A Pointed 511 keV Gamma-Ray Telescope with a Focal Plane Detector Made of Stacked Transition Edge Sensor Microcalorimeter Arrays: The Focal Plane Instrumentation for the 511-CAM

 \subsection{Optimization of the {\it 511-CAM} Focal Plane Instrumentation}

 Whereas different absorber materials have been tested extensively for X-ray micro-calorimeters, fewer studies have been completed for $\gamma$-ray microcalorimeters\cite{2015ITAS...2580173I,2017IEITE.100..283O}.
-Given that $\gamma$-ray micro-calorimeters require macroscopic absorbers to stop the $\gamma$-rays, a low heat capacitance is relatively important for these detectors.
+Given that the performance of $\gamma$-ray microcalorimeters is limited by phonon noise that scales with the heat capacitance of the absorbers, the selection of an absorber material with low specific heat capacity is particularly important for these $\gamma$-ray detectors.

 We consider four materials as options for the {\it 511-CAM} absorbers: Sn (the material currently used on the \sh detectors), Ta, Bi, or a Bi$_{0.57}$-Sn$_{0.43}$ alloy (see Table \ref{t:pixel}).